mzuniga58/RESTTemplate/Tutorial.md

 Open Microsoft SQL Server Management Studio and create a database called Bookstore.
 Then, open the above file in Microsoft SQL Server Management Studio while connected to that database, and run it.
 It will create the Bookstore database we will be using in this tutorial.

 ### Adding Entity Models ###
-Okay, now that we have some data, we're going to want to add our first endpoints to our service to manimulate that data.
+Okay, now that we have some data, we're going to want to add our first endpoints to our service to manipulate that data.
 Before we can create that endpoint, we need to do a few things.
 First, we need to create an entity model of the data we want to manipulate.
 The first bit of data we want to manipulate is the categories table.
 The categories table is the list of categories that a book can belong to, such as Science Fiction or Romance.

 To do that, with your Bookstore service open in Visual Studio, expand the Models folder.
 Under the Models folder you will see two child folders, EntityModels and ResourceModels.
 We want to create an entity model for the Categories table, so right-click on the EntityModels folder.
 When you do, a pop-up menu will appear.
 On that menu, click on Add REST Entity Model...
 It should be 3rd on the menu, with the Blue and White MZ logo next to it.